 4. Reading a book

-Reading a book at night, just before bed has become an evening ritual for us.
+Reading a book just before bed has become an evening ritual for us.
 It’s a time to lay down and have a chat about the day, before we take turns in reading a page each.
 Reading is also a great way to spark imagination and creativity and helps with development skills.

 5. Listen to Meditation music